 Unlike the materials used for dental bonding, veneers are stain-resistant.
 They can be made to look natural or brighter white, depending on your preference.
 Their primary downfall is that they’re generally more expensive than dental bonding.
 Plus, since a layer of enamel has to be removed to put veneers into place, you must keep them on for life after you commit to them.

-Dental veneers are usually applied across two appointments.
+Dental veneers in Sarasota are usually applied across two appointments.
 In the first appointment, your teeth are prepared and a mold is made.
 In the second appointment, the specially made veneers are cemented to your teeth.

 If you have a gap between two of your teeth, don’t continue to hide your smile.
 Get in touch with Kenneth M. Schweizer, DDA, PA to discuss your diastema and your personal treatment options.